rackerlabs/support-how-to/content/cloud-servers/allow-web-traffic-in-iptables.md

 - Basic understanding of Secure Shell (SSH)
 - Sudo or administrative access to your server
-- A Cloud Server with RHEL 6 or CentOS&reg; 6 running `iptables`
+- A cloud server with RHEL 6 or CentOS&reg; 6 running `iptables`

 **IMPORTANT**: These steps are only for non-RackConnected Cloud servers.
 If you are using RackConnect, you can make these changes on your dedicated firewall.